matthewturner/Eventually/README.md

 ## Differences with the original

-Some of the differences are down to personal preference and others were to help with memory management in the memory-constrained environment of the Arduino Nano.
+Some of the capabilities were not being used and have been removed to conserve memory.
+Some other benefits over the original:

+* Reduced memory consumption with simplified EvtManager
 * Control the number of listeners (default: 10) and contexts (default: 1)
+* Bug fixes
+* Unit tests
+* Ability to enable/disable listeners
+* Remove compiler warnings in derived projects
-* Reduce reliance on heap allocation
+* Reduced reliance on heap allocation
 * Work with Arduino/PlatformIO memory tools
-* Unit tests
 * Extract/implement interfaces
 * Favour explicitly calling the `mgr.loopIteration()`
-* Remove compiler warnings in derived projects